aollivierre/docs/Intune/LAPS/ComparingMethodsToCreateLocalAccount.md

 -   Similar to the 2020 approach, assign the policy to the appropriate **Device Groups** in Intune.
 -   This approach automates the creation and management of local admin accounts on the targeted devices.

 ### 4. Best Practices

 #### Naming Conventions for Policies

-When managing multiple Intune policies, especially those related to local administrator accounts, it's crucial to use a consistent and descriptive naming convention.
-This practice helps in organizing policies, making them easier to identify and manage over time.

-**Recommended Naming Convention:**

--   **Format:** `PolicyType_SequenceNumber_Description_TargetPlatform`
--   **Example:** `CSP_01_LocalAdmin_AccountCreation_Windows10-11`

-**Explanation:**

--   **PolicyType:** Indicates the type of policy, such as `CSP` for Configuration Service Provider policies.
--   **SequenceNumber:** A numerical value to help organize and sequence related policies.
--   **Description:** A brief description of the policy’s purpose, such as `LocalAdmin_AccountCreation`.
--   **TargetPlatform:** Specifies the target operating system, e.g., `Windows10-11`.

-#### Security Considerations

-Managing local administrator accounts is a critical security task.
-Here are some best practices to ensure secure management:

-1.  **Unique Passwords:** Ensure each local admin account has a unique password across devices.
-This can be automated using LAPS in the 2024 approach.
-2.  **Password Complexity:** Implement strong password complexity requirements to prevent brute-force attacks.
-This is especially important when using LAPS to manage passwords.
-3.  **Limit Scope:** Avoid using broad administrative roles such as Global Admin or Device Admin in Entra ID unless absolutely necessary.
-Local admin accounts should be scoped as narrowly as possible to reduce the attack surface.
-4.  **Regular Rotation:** Regularly rotate local admin passwords to minimize the risk of compromised credentials.
-This can be automated with the LAPS solution in the 2024 approach.
-5.  **Disable Unnecessary Accounts:** Disable the built-in `.\administrator` account if it’s not needed, as it has a known SID that attackers can target.

-#### Scope Limitation with RBAC Roles

-Role-Based Access Control (RBAC) in Entra ID allows for granular control over administrative access.
-However, it’s important to limit the scope of RBAC roles to minimize security risks:

--   **Avoid Over-Privileged Roles:** Use least privilege principles to assign only the necessary permissions to each role.
--   **Custom Roles:** Consider creating custom roles with specific, limited permissions that match the needs of your environment, rather than using broad roles like Global Admin.
--   **Local Admins:** Use local administrator accounts managed by LAPS for tasks that don’t require cloud-level administrative access, keeping Global Admin and Device Admin roles reserved for situations where they are truly necessary.

-### 4. Best Practices

-#### Naming Conventions for Policies